-Many job seekers would benefit by adding a Professional Development section on their resume.
-A professional development section can include anything you’re working on, affiliated with or continuing education that is relevant to your career.
+Many job seekers would benefit by adding a Professional Development section to their resumes.
+A professional development section can include anything you're working on, affiliated with, or continuing education that is relevant to your career.
 Including this section can really help capture the attention of a hiring manager and give you a leg up on the other candidates.
-It’s sort of like “extra curricular activities” and it could really help set you apart from the competition.
-We’ll show you how to list professional development on a resume along with some examples.
+It's sort of like "extracurricular activities" and it could really help set you apart from the competition.
+We'll show you how to list professional development programs on a resume along with some examples.

 The first thing we need to cover is what you can include in the professional development section.
 Remember that the information here needs to be relevant to the position you're targeting.
 If you made a career change or if it's not relevant to the position in any way - it shouldn't be on there.

-Here are some examples of what you can include for professional development:
+Here are some examples of what you can include for professional development experience:

 The professional development section would usually go after your work experience and right before the education section.

-If you have only one or two items to add to this section then you could just combine it with your education.
+If you have only one or two professional learning items to add to this section then you could just combine it with your education.

 You can call it: